Neoteroi/GuardPost/examples/README.md

 This example illustrates how to validate JWTs signed with EC keys (ES256, ES384, ES512), using an in-memory JWKS built from generated EC key pairs.

+## example-10.py

+This example illustrates how to validate JWTs signed with a symmetric secret key (HMAC), using the SymmetricJWTValidator with HS256, HS384, and HS512 algorithms.